 Cavities / Enamel Erosion

 Oral bacteria can feed on food that is trapped in your mouth and those bacteria produce acid that over time can eat through the enamel of your teeth and into the sensitive areas below it.
-Acids from what you eat can also effect your teeth, as well as, acid reflux or continual vomiting.
+Acids from what you eat, acid reflux, and continual vomiting can also effect your teeth.

 Over time your gums can recede and expose sensitive tooth roots below.
 It could be caused by brushing too hard or using a brush that is too hard.